vedantpatel1997/PHP-sample-app/readme.md

-Here’s a **README.md** script you can use to document the setup for your project:
+Here’s the corrected **README.md** with Step 1 properly formatted and not inside the code block:

 ```markdown
 # Configure Azure Linux Web App to Allow Larger File Uploads for PHP Applications